-The lucky one can take the cash prize of $271.9 million, after taxes, or receive the full amount in 30 payments for the next 29 years.
+The lucky winner can take the cash prize of $929.1 million, or receive the full amount in 30 payments for the next 29 years.

-Powerball is played in 45 states of the country, the District of Columbia, Puerto Rico and the U.S. Virgins.
-The lottery is not played in Alabama, Alaska, Hawaii, Nevada and Utah.
+Powerball is played in 45 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
+The lottery is not played in Alabama, Alaska, Hawaii, Nevada or Utah.

 So where have the lucky tickets been sold in California?
-Here are the places where the juiciest lottery tickets have been sold, according to the California Lottery.
+Here are the places where the biggest-winning lottery tickets have been sold, according to the California Lottery.

 - Morro Bay: An Albertsons supermarket sold a Powerball ticket for $699 million, one of the biggest prizes in the history of this lottery in the United States.
 Address: 730 Quintana Road.

 - Sacramento: A Powerball ticket was sold at a 7-Eleven store for $316 million.
 Address: 6591 Wyndham Drive.